© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roundway Hill Farm round barrows is a scheduled monument protected by Historic England under reference 1004773.
 View the official record →

-Roundway Hill Farm is a Bronze Age round barrow cemetery situated in Wiltshire.
+Roundway Hill Farm is a group of Bronze Age round barrows located in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004773.

 Roundway Hill Farm round barrows is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004773.